External Ids for BLMH Gene

 BLMH (Bleomycin Hydrolase) is a Protein Coding gene.
-Diseases associated with BLMH include resistance to bleomycine in the treatment of testicular cancer and alzheimer disease.
+Diseases associated with BLMH include alzheimer disease and resistance to bleomycine in the treatment of testicular cancer.
 Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
 GO annotations related to this gene include peptidase activity and cysteine-type peptidase activity.

 UniProtKB/Swiss-Prot for BLMH Gene